MarcDcls/DTI/README.md

 - **concordance_threshold** : threshold of concordance for a sequence to be considered as an off-target
 - **allowed_mismatches** : number of mismatches allowed in an off-target
 - **allowed_gaps** : number of gaps allowed in an off-target
+- **nb_processes** : number of processes to use for the identification (default is the number of CPU cores available)

 Finally run the following command: